What is an independent consultant?

 Example: Donna Bates is an independent strategic planning consultant who helps companies plan new initiatives, execute marketing plans, track their performance, and optimize their results — so they can grow their revenues.

-Although running an independent consulting business means you’ll be wearing many hats…
+Although running an independent consulting business, what we often refer to as being an Entrepreneurial Consultant, means you’ll be wearing many hats…

 …you’ll have tremendous flexibility, freedom, and choice for designing your lifestyle.